melihbahar/dream/README.md

 5) Deploy the app to EC2 - I used Terraform to deploy the app to EC2 machine.
 NOTE: This is not best practice!
 I just did it so that I could get the app working on an EC2 machine and test it.
 In a real world scenario, I would use ECS (Fargate or EC2) or more probably EKS (with K8s) to deploy the app in a more structured and scalable way.
+This is also a better idea as I'm already in the AWS ecosystem and it would be easier to manage.
-Obviously, I would also use a load balancer and/or auto-scaling (if required) etc. to make it more production grade.
+Obviously, I would also use a load balancer and/or auto-scaling (assuming a cluster of EC2 machines would be needed with more resources for a real world scenario ) etc. to make it more scalable and robust for production.

+NOTE: There are security risks in that the EC2 machine is open to the world and the app is running as root.
+It could be mitigated by stricter security groups.

 ## Proof!